akhasoft/Yakhont/README.md

 The powerful loader wrappers and adapters, which (in simplest, but typical case) allows loading and binding data in nearly one line of code, are abstracting you away from things like loaders management, caching, progress dialogs (fully customizable), errors handling and low-level threading;
-don't miss the 'swipe-to-refresh' and [RxJava](https://github.com/ReactiveX/RxJava) support too.
+don't miss the 'pull-to-refresh' and [RxJava](https://github.com/ReactiveX/RxJava) support too.

 In short, the data loaders and adapters features are:
 - automatic (but fully customizable) data binding